wested/activerecord-userstamp/README.md

 end
 ```

+### Upgrading from delynn's 2.x without `compatibility_mode`
+Within migrations, it was possible to declare `t.userstamps` within a table definition.
+It used
+to accept one argument, which declares whether the deleter column should be created.
+This has
+been changed to respect the gem configuration's `deleter_attribute`.
+If that is `nil`, then no
+deleter column would be created.

-Furthermore, there is no need to include the `Userstamp` module in `ApplicationController`.
+There is also no need to include the `Userstamp` module in `ApplicationController`.

-However, this is where the bulk of the work is: since this is a fork of insphire's gem, where he
-has removed making every `ActiveRecord::Base` subclass automatically a

 ### Upgrading from magiclabs-userstamp